Introduction

 FAQ’s

-QA teams use techniques like bias audits, fairness-aware ML testing, and tools like IBM AI Fairness 360 and Google’s What-If Tool to analyze training data and AI outputs for biased patterns.
+Quality assurance teams execute bias audits and fairness-aware ML testing with tools such as IBM AI Fairness 360 and Google’s What-If Tool to examine training data and AI outputs for biased patterns.